 Information Graphic Visionaries

 A new book series celebrating three spectacular data visualization creators.
-With with new writing, complete visual catalogs, and discoveries never seen by the public.
+With new writing, complete visual catalogs, and discoveries never seen by the public.

 "Three figures who fundamentally altered the way we communicate and organize data."

 Her inventions defined chronology for millions of Americans.
 Emma WIllard, Maps of History explores Willard’s legacy by republishing her spectacular graphics with new critique and context.

 Her colorful diagrams helped persuade royals and generals to adopt reforms.
 Florence Nightingale, Mortality and Health Diagrams tells the story of exactly how she did it.

 He changed not only science, but cinema and art too.
 His poetic book, titled La Méthode Graphique, was the first major treatise on data graphics and has been treasured by insiders for over a century.